 This option is usually only utilized by full blown production studios who are stretching tons of canvas prints every day.
 Here, they buy 10-12’ “sticks” and cut them down to any size as needed.
 They also join the bars using an underpinner (joining machine) in order to make the stretcher frame.
 This approach literally puts the manufacturing process in your hands.

-Breathing Color is now offering 12′ Stretching Sticks!
-The stretcher stick product page on our website will have more information about our high-quality pine sticks.
+ANNOUNCING: Breathing Color is now offering 12′ Stretcher Bar length molding!
+The stretcher stick product page will have more information about our high-quality pine sticks.
 Feel free to contact us anytime with any questions.

 The Pros: Depending upon the quality of wood you use, this will bring your costs down to anywhere between $.50-90 per linear foot (40%+ savings over pre-notched).
 With the added speed and costs this low you will be able to compete with the largest production studios in the country.
 This option also allows you to have ultimate flexibility with your stretching process, enabling you to do whatever you want, whenever you need it.
 Furthermore, with enough volume, you usually can provide a design profile to your wood supplier and obtain your own unique stretcher bar, custom tailored for your business.